Digital Footprints: How to Manage and Protect Yourself and Your Kids Online

 The easiest way to leave as limited a digital trail as possible is to limit the amount of data you share online.
 Think twice before accepting cookies when you visit a new website, and always consider whether it’s worth sharing personal information with a site asking for it.

-Always be aware, before signing up for a mailing list or loyalty program, that the perks come with a price, which could be your privacy.
+Always be aware, before signing up for a mailing list or loyalty program, the perks come with a price, which could be your privacy.

 Steer Clear of Unsafe Websites

-Consider whether the site looks professional.
+Also consider whether the site looks professional.
 If the text is littered with typos and the images are of poor quality, this could be a red flag that it’s not to be trusted.

 Be Mindful of Phishing Attacks